goelsaurabh23/logger/readme.md

 #Dynamic Sink Loading</br>
 `Sink` can be loaded dynamically with different configurations.
 For dynamic loading to work please make sure below requirements are met

+* All custom sinks should implement the Sink interface
 * Every sink need to have a default parameter less constructor so that class object can be created dynamically
 * For dynamic class loading to work, framework need to know the fully qualified name of the class like `com.saurabh.logger.sinks.FileSink` so that java reflections can be used. `Sink_class` property during configuration can be used for providing that info.
 In case `sink_class` property is not provided during configuration framework will try to search for the respective class based on `sink_type` property in `com.saurabh.logger.sinks` package.
 Currently framework provides support for `file`, `fileExtra` & `console` sink types.
 New `sink_type` will provided in future.